dhis2/dhis2-utils/tools/dhis2-metadata-package-validator/README.md

 ## List of validations

 - `O-MQ-2`: Error.
 Expected sortOrder for options of an optionSet (starts at 1 and ends at the size of the list of options)
+- `PR-ST-3`: Error.
+Program Rule without action
+- `PRV-MQ-1`: More than one PRV with the same name

 ## Acronyms